JiaxinLuo/EEG-Tinnitus-ML/README.md

 | 1                    | 1                     | **2953/3105 (95.1%)**       |
 | 1                    | 2                     | **2937/3105 (94.5%)**       |

-For Dev tone ERP, when INSTRUCTION is to Att-LF, more discrimination
+For Std tone ERP, when INSTRUCTION is to Att-LF, more discrimination

 # problems